 Olivia & Samantha followed directions to build a flying bird out of Lego pieces.
 Then they used the Lego WeDo Software to program their bird.
-They recorded their bird in action and put the videos together using iMovie on a Macbook.
+They recorded the data of the bird in action, listed it at sodapdf and put the videos together using iMovie on a Macbook.
 Enjoy their work!
 They announced it the next morning at the school with the help from ClassDojo.

 James & Marshall researched online how to make origami Star Wars figures.
 They wrote a script featuring their original sense of humor.
 They recorded their play using a green screen and put the piece together using iMovie on a Macbook.
 Enjoy their work!